Boduru/Repdigit-Calcultation/README.md

 # Rep-Units-Calcultation
-Python script that shows wich method to find a Resp Digit number is the fastest
+Python script that shows which method to find a Rep Digit number is the fastest